Tulsa police shooting investigated by Justice Department

 On the night of September 16, exactly one month later, Crutcher's SUV broke down, according to his family.

-After police responded to a 911 call about the vehicle, the 40-year-old black man found himself raising his hands high above his head.
+After police responded to a 911 call about the vehicle, the black man found himself raising his hands high above his head.
 Moments later, Officer Betty Shelby fatally shot Crutcher.
 He was later found to be unarmed, according to authorities.

-Now, as multiple investigations are underway, Crutcher's sister has demanded prosecutors immediately press charges against Shelby.
-CNN's efforts to reach out to an attorney for Shelby have been unsuccessful.
+Now federal and local authorities are investigating.
+Crutcher's sister has demanded that prosecutors immediately press charges against Shelby.
+And police videos showing the shooting are fueling mounting criticism online about the case.

+Scott Wood, an attorney representing Shelby, says there's more to the story than the videos, which show Crutcher walking with his hands up before the shooting as officers follow him.

 'Difficult to watch'